 Tummo (Sanskrit: candali) is a form of yoga, the yoga of body heat.
 The word tummo literally means fierce [woman], suggesting inner fire.
 The Sanskrit terms candali and kundalini are etymologically related, and tummo and forms of kundalini yoga are related.
-The hard core of tummo is to recognise phenomena as deep indicators of one's own mind - so tummo is used to sense or probe into one's deep-going mind.
-Practice is claimed to produce body heat and a blissful sensation.
+The hard core of tummo is to see into things, see better, and for oneself - thus, tummo is for going into one's deep-going mind also.
+Handy practice is claimed to produce body heat and a blissful sensation.

 Kurt Keutzer (2002) goes into Kundalini yoga, Vajrayana and Milarepa:

 Mahasiddhas [great adepts]. . . were active in India from the 8th century to the 12th century.
 Kundalini yoga practices formed the core of the teachings of a number of these Mahasiddhas and are strongly represented in both Tibetan Buddhist practices and contemporary kundalini yoga practices. . . .
 Candali yoga was a key practice of the famous Tibetan yogin Milarepa.

 That tummo practice was taught by Gautama Buddha and passed down orally until the time of Naropa: that is the faith of many Tibetan Buddhists.
 At any rate, the mind heat it brings, may increase savoury wisdom, make life far more enjoyable, and give birth to better, higher awareness in the garden of bliss.
 That is a part of the teaching.

 [Cf. Wikipedia, s.v. "tummo"]

 Lineage and more yogas